zhangguiyu/django-taggit/README.rst

 For more info check out the `documentation <https://django-taggit.readthedocs.org/en/latest/>`_.
 And for questions about usage or development you can contact the
 `mailinglist <http://groups.google.com/group/django-taggit>`_.

+This custom version uses 64-bit primary keys for TaggItems and object_id, to support tagging a class with more than 2 billion objects, which exceeds the limitation of the 32-bit default primary key.